 Q: Where is Recovery on the River Jamboree taking place?
-A: Best Western Plus Conference Center, 3340 Mondovi Road, Eau Claire, WI 54701.
+At the Best Western Plus Eau Claire Conference Center.

 Q: What are the roles and responsibilities of Host Committee members?
 A: The following chair persons are the operating committee designated to hosting the Recovery on the River Jamboree and the outreach events leading up the conference.
 Each position lists a general job description and a recommended sobriety and/or participation suggestion.
 It is a general expectation that all chairpersons will be actively sponsored in their recovery program.
 It is a hope of the founder’s of the Recovery on the River Jamboree that all of the committees will have participation from AA, Al-Anon- and Alateen whenever possible.

 Chair – Chairperson oversees the entire convention; coordinates the work of subcommittee chairpersons; keeps informed on the progress of all the arrangements; calls and chairs committee meetings when needed.
 Chairperson will also be a signer on the checking account.
 (2 years sober/participation)

 Secretary – Secretary keeps all written records, including minutes of the committee meetings; also sends out notices of committee meetings and other mailings to committee members.
 (6 months sober/participation)